simracer-cz/iFlag/README.md

 Thanks To
 ---------

-Andy Morgan for help with field testing, Steve Myers for encouragement and all iRacing members for support.
+4X Racing's Andy Morgan for help with field testing, iRacing's Steve Myers for his encouragement and all iRacing members for support.

 ---